Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 may claim to be.
 Users verify that the rightmost log entry's timestamp falls within this range according to their local clock.

-Only once the user successfully verifies that the log entries' timestamps are monotonic, that it correctly computed the new root hash, and that the rightmost log entry's timestamp is in an acceptable range, can they update their stored state to replace the previous tree head with the new one.

 For users which have never interacted with the Transparency Log before and don't have a previous tree head to advertise, the Transparency Log simply provides the timestamps and prefix tree root hashes of the log entries on the frontier, along with an inclusion proof.
-The user verifies that the timestamps are monotonic.
-If this is successful, the user retains the log tree's full subtrees and the frontier timestamps for future queries.
+Same as above, the user verifies that the timestamps are monotonic.

 # Ciphersuites